Can Exodus safely store large amounts?

 What this means for normal users is if you use Exodus on a day-to-day computer, you have to be very cautious about things you download or websites you visit.
 Malware and viruses are distributed by emails or malicious website links.
 This malware could potentially contain key-loggers or spy software that sends your passwords or sensitive information to hackers.

-To maximize security, if you are planning on holding a large amount of blockchain assets we recommend a multi-signature wallet like Copay, a hardware wallet like the Ledger, or creating offline paper wallets.
+To maximize security, if you are planning on holding a large amount of crypto assets, we recommend a multi-signature wallet like Copay, a hardware wallet like the Ledger, or creating offline paper wallets.
 Although many of these solutions will only hold the more popular assets like BTC, LTC, and ETH, they are much safer and keep your blockchain assets off of your computer.

-Exodus is now in talks with hardware wallet providers and looking at implementing additional security options.
-It is the goal of Exodus to allow users to safely store large quantities of blockchain assets with a high degree of security.
-However, today Exodus still has more security and testing to implement before this is complete.
+Exodus is in talks with hardware wallet providers and looking at implementing additional security options.
+It is the goal of Exodus to allow users to safely store large quantities of crypto assets with a high degree of security.
+However, as of now, Exodus still has more security and testing to implement before this is complete.